mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 The ECN field is by default set to non-ECN capable transport (non-ECT).
 Further ECN handling is described in Section {{ECN}}.

+## Decapsulating tunnel mode IP Packets {#tunnel-decapsulation}

+On receiving an HTTP Datagram containing any of the tunnel mode formats for IPv4 or IPv6 the proxy extracts the full IP packet.

+The proxy MUST verify that the extracted IP packet's source IP address matches any address associated with this CONNECTION-IP request, i.e. the assgined address or IP range.
+This is to prevent source address spoofing in tunnel mode.

+Further the proxy should verify that the IP header length field correspond to the extracted packets length.

 ## Receiving an IP packet {#receiving}

-When the MASQUE proxy receives an incoming IP packet, it checks if the source and destination IP address as well as the IPv4 Protocol or IPv6 Next header field and maps to an active tunnel or flow forwarding association.
+When the MASQUE proxy receives an incoming IP packet on the external interface(s), it checks the packet selectors to find the mappings that match the given packet.

-If a client has a tunnel
-as well as multiple flow forwarding associations, the proxy need to check the mappings for the flow forwarding associations first, and only send it over the the tunnel association if no active flow forwarding is found.
+If a client has a tunnel as well as multiple flow forwarding associations, the proxy need to check the mappings for the flow forwarding associations first, and only send it over the the tunnel association if no active flow forwarding is found.

-If one or more
-mappings exists, it further checks if this mapping contains additional identifier information as provided by the Conn-ID Header of the CONNECT-IP request.
+If one or more mappings exists, it further checks if this mapping contains additional identifier information as provided by the Conn-ID Header of the CONNECT-IP request.
 If this field maps as well, the IP payload is forwarded to the client.
 If no active mapping is found, the IP packet is discarded.

+The above is achieve by using the selector with the most number of fields that match the packet.

-If both datagram and stream
-based forwarding is supported, it is recommended for the proxy to use the same encapsulation as most recently used by the client or datagrams as default.
+If both datagram and stream based forwarding is supported, it is recommended for the proxy to use the same encapsulation as most recently used by the client or datagrams as default.
 Further considerations might be needed heree.

 # Additional signalling